knpuniversity/doctrine-queries/knpu/dql.md

 though, it's so close to SQL, most of the time you won't notice the difference.

 Let's see some DQL.
 So: `$dql = 'SELECT cat FROM AppBundle\Entity\Category cat';`.
-The bigg DQL difference is that instead of working with tables, you're working with PHP classes.
+The big DQL difference is that instead of working with tables, you're working with PHP classes.
 And that's why we're selecting from the full class name of our entity.
 Symfony users are used to saying `AppBundle:Category`, but that's just a shortcut alias - internally it always turns into the full class name.

 The `cat` part is an alias, just like SQL.
 And instead of `SELECT *`, you write the alias - `SELECT cat`.
-This will query for everything column.
+This will query for every column.
 Later, I'll show you how to query for only *some* fields.

 ## Executing DQL